dgelessus/NAGUS/docs/uru/game_server/plasma_messages.rst

   or only used locally and never propagated over the network.

   Eventually,
-  this list should contain all :cpp:class:`plMessage` subclasses that can be propagated over the network, but at the moment it only lists a few important messages, such as ones that originate from the server or require special server-side handling.
+  it should contain all :cpp:class:`plMessage` subclasses that are expected to be sent over the network.
+  For the moment,
+  it only covers an incomplete subset of messages that are commonly seen during normal gameplay.

 * :cpp:class:`plMessage` = 0x0202 = 514 (abstract)